 Several approaches have been used to enhance civic engagement and incorporate the views of programme beneficiaries into programme monitoring and design, promoting transparency and accountability.
-For example, in South Africa, the Department of Performance, Monitoring and Evaluation in the Presidency (DPME) has initiated a 'Framework for Strengthening Citizen-Government Partnerships for Monitoring Frontline Service Delivery', involving a Citizen-Based Monitoring (CBM) Pilot.
+For example, in South Africa, the Department of Performance, Monitoring and Evaluation in the Presidency (DPME) has initiated a 'Framework for Strengthening Citizen- Government Partnerships for Monitoring Frontline Service Delivery', involving a Citizen-Based Monitoring (CBM) Pilot.
 'This Government initiated accountability mechanism represents an effort to include citizens' experience of service delivery into their overall monitoring, evaluation and performance frameworks.'
 The most common tools to carry out participatory monitoring include:

-- Citizen Report Cards and Beneficiary Satisfaction Surveys: participatory surveys that provide quantitative feedback on user perceptions of the quality, adequacy and efficiency of public services.
-They go beyond just being a data collection exercise to being an instrument to exact public accountability through the extensive media coverage and civil society advocacy that accompanies the process. - Community Score Cards: qualitative monitoring tools that are used for local level monitoring and performance evaluation of services, By including an interface meeting between service providers and the community that allows for immediate feedback, the process is also a strong instrument for empowerment.
+• Citizen Report Cards and Beneficiary Satisfaction Surveys: participatory surveys that provide quantitative feedback on user perceptions of the quality, adequacy and efficiency of public services.
+They go beyond just being a data collection exercise to being an instrument to exact public accountability through the extensive media coverage and civil society advocacy that accompanies the process.
+To ensure a truly participatory and inclusive process, it is important that vulnerable groups, such as people with disability, women and girls, are not only included in the data collection, but also consulted in the development of the surveys.
+Consultations need to ensure that the questions asked on the surveys are relevant and accessible to these groups.

+• Community Score Cards: qualitative monitoring tools that are used for local level monitoring and performance evaluation of services.
+These methods are particularly important for groups that face barriers to participating in research, such as literacy and physical impairments.
+To increase participation, relevance and empowerment, vulnerable groups such as people with disability, women and girls, need to be trained on how to use tools like Community Score Cards and also participate in data collection.
+These processes also need to be accessible for and inclusive of people with different types of disability.
+By including an interface meeting between service providers and the community that allows for immediate feedback, the process is also a strong instrument for empowerment.

-2.4.4 Spot checks or independent monitoring checks7
+2.4.4 Spot checks or independent monitoring checks